10 keys to understand the fashion costumer

-Key performance indicators, also known as KPIs, are the essential metrics that every Retailer needs to use to understand the situation of the company.
+Key performance indicators (KPIs) are essential metrics that every retailer needs for managing the new retail and to understand the company’s current situation.
 Numbers don’t lie, and KPIs can help you see which area of the business is improving, where targets are not being reached, and – most important of all – where you need to make changes to ensure the business continues to grow.

 There are hundreds of KPIs, but which are the most important ones when planning for the future?
 Are some KPIs more valuable than others for Retailers?
 Here are the 10 key performance indicators Retailers need to track to succeed in the new Retail.